 - Extreme fatigue: fatigue and tiredness are not the same.
 When a person feels tired, she usually feels better after some rest.
 Fatigue causes pain in the body, particularly in the shoulders, back, hips, hands, and legs that results from high blood sugar levels.

 - Neuropathy: diabetic neuropathy is a type of nerve damage that occurs if you have diabetes.
 This refers to tingling numbness in the feet and burning in the feet.
-Women cannot feel sensations in the nerves of hands and feet.
+Women cannot feel sensations in the nerves of their hands and feet.

 - Sleep problems: studies show that one out of two people with diabetes has sleep problems due to unstable blood sugar levels.
 Increased urination due to an increase in thirst leads to disturbance in sleep during the night.
 All these are caused by fluctuating sugar levels.

 - Urinary tract infection: due to frequent urination, women may face Valvo Vaginal Candidiasis, a fungal infection, that causes itching and burning urination.